matthewjberger/eager/README.md

 vagrant up
 ```

+The virtual machine will be downloaded and then opened in virtual box.
+You can login with the password 'vagrant'.
+The files in this repo are in the folder `~/Code/eager~` which is also shared with the host.

 # Prerequisites

 ####Note: If you're using NoMachine at the University of Nevada, Reno, the following steps are not required.
 The library has already been built from source and installed on NoMachine.